exercism/problem-specifications/hamming.md

 the minimum number of point mutations that could have occurred on the evolutionary path between the two strands.

-This is called the 'Hamming distance'
+This is called the 'Hamming distance'.

+It is found by comparing two DNA strands and counting how many of the nucleotides are different from their equivalent in the other string.

     GAGCCTACTAACGGGAT
     CATCGTAATGACGGCCT